afkal/afkal/README.md

 - 👋 Hi, I’m @afkal
 - 👀 I’m interested in computer languages in general and particularly backend applications with thin web based ui:s
-- 🌱 I’m currently learning Rust and Nim
+- 🌱 I’m currently getting familiarized with Rust and Nim
 - 📫 You can reach me by mail at adming@proactor.dev

 <!---